Schmavery/drizzle-postgis/README.md

 3. Run the following command: `patch -p1 < /path/to/drizzle-kit.patch`

 This will apply the patch to the `drizzle-kit` dependency.

-## ❓Troubleshooting

-If you're having trouble with Postgres complaining that the functions can't be found, try using `config.setPostGISSchema("<schema>")`

-There's more information about how to use these functions here: https://postgis.net/docs/reference.html

 ## 📚 Auto generate docs